Advocacy Summit

 Q: Will there be children’s programming?

 A: There will not be children’s programming.
 As a result, we do not recommend you bring young children to the Summit.
-Children older than 13, particularly those living with arthritis who want to tell their story on the Hill, are welcome to attend.
-However, if you do plan on bringing an older child that has Juvenile Arthritis and wants to tell their story on the Hill, they need to be registered.
-Children aged 13 and up count towards the 100-person event limit.
+Children older than 13, particularly those living with arthritis who want to tell their stories on the Hill, are welcome to attend.
+However, if you do plan to bring an older child that has juvenile arthritis and wants to tell their story on the Hill, they need to be registered.
+Children aged 13 and up count toward the 100-person cap.
+This year, Summit will include a teen track, allowing teen advocates to break off from the main group to focus more on age-appropriate skill building with peers at a pace that makes everyone comfortable.

 Q: What is the dress code and the anticipated weather?

-A: The dress code for the conference is business casual; jeans are welcome for the training day on Monday, but we recommend that you do not wear jeans for your Hill visits.
-The temperature in Washington DC in September averages a high of 81 degrees and a low of 59 degrees.
+A: The dress code for Summit is business casual; jeans are welcome for the training day on Monday, but we recommend that you do not wear jeans for your Hill visits.
+Jeans and a blouse or polo are appropriate for Monday training.
+Some choose to dress up for the awards dinner in cocktail attire, but feel free to stay in your training outfit if you’d like.
+Tuesday, appropriate dress includes pants and a blouse, polo and slacks, blazers and cardigans.
+During the Hill day, anticipate being on your feet — we encourage comfortable footwear that is suitable for walking, such as clean sneakers or flats.
+The temperature in Washington D.C. in September averages a high of 81 degrees and a low of 59 degrees.

 Hotel Information